 “As Jerry Bridges and Bob Bevington have shown, the cross brings a timely and unparalleled message of costly love and forgiveness.
 Their work is a thorough examination of this rich truth in the Scriptures, and you will be richer for their biblical insights.”

-—Ravi Zacharias, Founder and President, Ravi Zacharias International Ministries
+—Ravi Zacharias, Founder of Ravi Zacharias International Ministries; best-selling author

 “The next time I am asked for my top-ten reading list, this will be included!
 Clear and comprehensive, it leaves the reader in no doubt that this “great exchange” is not only the heart of biblical theology but also the pivotal event of human history.” —Alistair Begg, Pastor, Conference Speaker, and Author

 www.TheGreatExchangeBook.com has more info and free sample chapters

 Good News About Satan: A Gospel Look at Spiritual Warfare is a short, reader-friendly text that cites no extra-biblical sources.
 Instead, it walks the reader through the plain teachings of Scripture regarding Satan, demons, and spiritual warfare, at all times from an explicitly gospel-centered perspective that exalts the sovereignty of God and the finished work of Christ as paramount.
 Because of this focus, the book, while treating our enemy soberly and seriously, is devoid of the unfruitful speculations and illegitimate extrapolations so common to this topic.
 For these and other reasons, this book differs significantly from nearly every other book on the subject.